kinoute/Hack-Z370-HD3P-i5-8400/README.md

 * I added ` igfxonln=1` to the boot arguments because I was getting a black screen after waking up from sleep.
 It fixed the problem but AppleALC, the kext that handles the Audio, was crashing my system (Kernel Panic) after waking up.
 * To avoid the Kernel Panic after waking up, I had to disable the audio through HDMI.
 Since I don't use it, it was not a problem.
 To do that, I set-up the `No-hda-gfx`property in my `config.plist`file.
 It fixed the issue.

 I didn't have these problems on Mojave so you might not need these two changes.
 If you encounter problems with these changes on Mojave, simply remove them from the `config.plist`file and everything should be fine.
+Or you can also download my *final* EFI Folder for Mojave [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/releases/tag/v1.0).

 **Important:** If you wish to upgrade to Catalina just like I did, don't forget to install/use a recent version of Clover, at least Clover v5.0 r5107.
 I personally use [Clover v5.0 r5119](https://github.com/Dids/clover-builder/releases/tag/v5.0_r5119).